Common Questions about Your Diagnosis of Pilonidal Disease

 Some patients with pilonidal disease are told that they have a condition called coccydynia.
 Coccydynia, or tailbone pain, is caused by trauma to the tailbone (also termed the coccyx).
 The injury can be acute, from a fall, or chronic, from repeatedly sitting on hard surfaces or riding a horse, for instance.

-Pilonidal disease also can arise after trauma, such a fall.
+The pilonidal disease also can arise after trauma, such as a fall.
 Distinguishing between pilonidal disease and coccydynia can be difficult.
-The key to determining which condition is causing discomfort is to identify the midline pits or pores that are seen in pilonidal disease.
+The key to determining which condition is causing discomfort is to identify the midline pits or pores seen in pilonidal disease.
 Most of the time, swelling (from an abscess under the skin) is also present in pilonidal disease.
 Swelling is rare in coccydynia.

 Common Questions about Surgery